Aditya Makkar

 12. References

-I have been attending a reading course on stochastic analysis led by Professor Ioannis Karatzas, where the students take turn in presenting a topic of their choice.
+I have been attending a reading course on stochastic analysis led by Professor Ioannis Karatzas, where the students take turns in presenting a topic of their choice.
 I recently presented on Choquet's theory of capacities and its applications to measure theory and in the general theory of processes.
 This blog post is based on this presentation.
 I have freely copied[1] from many sources, but my primary reference are the (unfortunately unpublished) lecture notes by Prof. Karatzas.

 Introduction